hyperspy/hyperspy/doc/user_guide/visualisation.rst

 being "overlap".

 .. versionadded:: 1.5
-   Add support for plotting :py:class:`~.signal.BaseSignal` with navigation dimension 1 and signal dimension 0.
+   Add support for plotting :py:class:`~.api.signals.BaseSignal` with navigation dimension 1 and signal dimension 0.

 In the following example we create a list of 9 single spectra (gaussian